 Richard B. Byrne, Ph.D.

 Dr. Richard Byrne was the Keynote Speaker at Bio'76, which was the combined meeting of the Association of Medical Illustrators (AMI), the Biocommunications Association (BCA), the Health and Science Communications Association (HeSCA), and the Association of Biomedical Communication Directors (ABCD).
 His presentation was powerful, and was filled with his technical insight, personal reflection, and comedic wit.
 In 1985, Dr. Byrne produced a cassette tape series of twelve professional lectures, which defined what he called, "Breakthrough."
 The concepts presented in his Breakthrough series are universal and are applicable today.
-In conjunction with Dr. Byrne's wife, Mary Anne Byrne, the Journal of Biocommunication is proud to include the first four of Dr. Byrne's lectures in JBC 45-2.
+In conjunction with Dr. Byrne's wife, Mary Anne Byrne, the Journal of Biocommunication has included all 12 of Dr. Byrne's original "Breakthrough" lectures, the final four appearing here in JBC 46-2.

-The following article has been transcribed from a cassette series produced by Richard Byrne in 1985.
+The following article is the eleventh presentation from this "Breakthrough" series.
+It has been transcribed from a cassette series produced by Richard Byrne in 1985.
 Some of the content has been edited from the original transcription text in order to provide clarity or context to the reader.

 Dr. Richard Byrne